-Armin Cuvyers is an assistant professor of European Law at the Europa Instituut of Leiden University.
-He previously was a visiting researcher at Berkeley, Stanford, Hastings Law School and Bilgi University, Istanbul, as well as a visiting fellow at the European Political Strategy Centre (EPSC) the European Commission’s in-house think tank.
+Armin Cuvyers is an Associate Professor of European Law at the Europa Instituut of Leiden University, where he heads the faculty research program in EU law.
+Educated in Leiden, Harvard and Oxford, Armin previously was a visiting fellow at the European Political Strategy Centre (EPSC), the in-house think tank of Commission President Juncker, and held visiting positions at Berkeley, Stanford, Sydney university Law School and Bilgi University, Istanbul.
 Armin regularly provides legal advice to public and private parties on different fields of EU law.
 His research largely focusses on EU constitutional law and theory, sovereignty, Brexit, (con)federalism and the euro, often in a comparative perspective.
 He has been published in several leading international journals, including the Common Market Law Review, the European Law Journal and the European Constitutional Law Review.

 - The EU as a Confederal Union of Sovereign Member Peoples.
 Exploring the potential of American (con)federalism and popular sovereignty for a constitutional theory of the EU (2013)